-Maybe you are not familiar with the term “fast fashion”, but you do know what “fast food” is, right?
+Maybe you are not familiar with the term “fast fashion,” but you do know what “fast food” is, right?
 If not, let us explain it to you.
 Fast food is a type of mass-produced meal designed for commercial resale and focused on serving and eating fast.
 It’s not concerned about your health or its impact on our planet.
 And, when it comes to Fast Fashion, the main concept is basically the same.

-Summing it up, fast fashion, as said by Good on You, can be defined as cheap, trendy clothing, that samples ideas from fashion shows and celebrities, and turns them into mass products.
-With over 12 collections per year, these stores have the goal to get the newest styles on the market as fast as possible.
+As Good on You defined, fast fashion means cheap, trendy clothing that samples ideas from fashion shows and celebrities and turns them into mass products.
+With over 12 collections per year, fast fashion brands aim to get the newest styles on the market as fast as possible.

 How did Fast Fashion begin?